2 detainees killed and another critically injured in Dallas ICE facility, Homeland Security says

-DALLAS (AP) — A shooter with a rifle opened fire from a nearby roof onto a U.S. Immigration and Customs Enforcement location in Dallas on Wednesday, killing at least one person and wounding others before taking his own life, authorities said.
+DALLAS — (AP) — A shooter with a rifle opened fire from a nearby roof onto a U.S. Immigration and Customs Enforcement location in Dallas on Wednesday, killing two detainees and wounding another before taking his own life, authorities said.

-The exact motivation of the attack was not immediately known.
-The FBI said at a morning news conference that ammunition found at the scene contained anti-ICE messaging.
-The head of the agency, Kash Patel, released a photo on social media that shows a bullet containing the words “ANTI-ICE” written in what appears to be marker.
+The exact motivation for the attack was not immediately known.
+The head of the FBI, Kash Patel, released a photo on social media that shows a bullet found at the scene containing the words “ANTI-ICE” written in what appears to be marker.

-Dallas Police Chief Daniel Comeaux told reporters that officers responded to a report of four people shot, with two dead.
-Authorities initially said three people, including the shooter, had been shot.
+“The shooter fired indiscriminately at the ICE building, including at a van in the sallyport where the victims were shot,” the Department of Homeland Security said in a release about the Dallas shooting.

+The detainee who survived was in critical condition at a hospital, DHS said.

 The FBI said during the news conference that it was investigating the shooting as “an act of targeted violence.”